rubymotion-community/BubbleWrap/README.md

 ## Location

-Added interface for Ruby-like GPS and compass access:
+Interface for Ruby-like GPS and compass access (the CoreLocation framework):

 ```ruby
 BW::Location.get do |result|